imvks15-alt/ecommerce-analytics/README.md

 ### 3. City and State Standardization

-A `04_normalized_city_reference_table` reference table was built to normalize city names across customers, sellers, and geolocation.
+A `city_aliases` reference table was built to normalize city names across customers, sellers, and geolocation.
 It handled:

 - Punctuation and whitespace variation
 - Trailing state codes (e.g., "sao paulo sp")